To listen to this post, click the player below.

 Because of his profound dyslexia and dysgraphia, our 4th-grade son just isn’t ready for the challenge of Essentials yet.
 His limited reading, spelling, and consequently writing ability makes it a poor fit – at least for this year.

-Enter WriteShop Junior Book D
+Teaching Writing With WriteShop Junior Book D

 I used WriteShop Junior with great success before our two daughters entered the Classical Conversations writing class.
 I remembered the fun, research-based instruction from when we used the program a few years ago, so we’re pulling it out again and so far, our little guy is loving it.